 Wi-Fi 7 is the latest generation of wireless network standards, revolutionizing how we use data for various applications.
 Apart from the ultra high-speed network, what are the specifications and features of Wi-Fi 7 technology?

 IEEE 802.11be Extremely High Throughput Standard

 Wi-Fi 6/6E technology has a maximum data rate of 9.6 Gbps with eight spatial streams.
 Wi-Fi 7 can provide 46.1 Gbps which is a four times higher data rate than the sixth-generation wireless network.

-Wi-Fi 7 will use a higher bandwidth spectrum to achieve extremely faster data rate.
+Wi-Fi 7 will use a higher bandwidth spectrum to achieve an extremely faster data rate.

 What are the major trends in Wi-Fi

 We have seen significant improvements in data rate and low latency with the introduction of Wi-Fi 6.
 It can support data rates close to 10 Gbps and latency of less than 10 milliseconds.
 Next-generation Wi-Fi standards can offer three times higher data rates, much higher capacity, and even lower latency networks.

 Specifications of Wi-Fi – 7

 Wi-Fi 7 uses advanced technologies to maximize its capacity to support a huge number of devices with low latency and high reliability.

 In the current wireless system, access points support three channels, one lower band 2.4GHz and two high bands in 5GHz and 6GHz.
 In Wi-Fi 7 technology, the multichannel option will be utilized efficiently to increase the data rate.
 Depending on the availability, links can be switched to achieve maximum throughput.

 For example, a device can simultaneously utilize high band support in one 5GHz band or one in each 5GH and 6GHz band.
 This will significantly increase the data rate and efficiency.

-The multi-linking option is one of the effective ways to increase efficiency, especially in congested environments like airport terminals, sports venues, and hospitals, etc.…
+The multi-linking option is one of the effective ways to increase efficiency, especially in congested environments like airport terminals, sports venues, hospitals, etc.…

 Multiple Access Point Coordination

-If there are multiple access points, the device chooses one access point to connect to and ignores other.
-Once the device is underconnectivity of an access point, it informs nearby access points to reduce transmission power (if the devices are closer to that access points) to reduce interference.
+If there are multiple access points, the device chooses one access point to connect to and ignores the other.
+Once the device is underconnectivity of an access point, it informs nearby access points to reduce transmission power (if the devices are closer to those access points) to reduce interference.

 Joint transmission – multiple access points can transmit information to devices simultaneously to improve the signal.